franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

 Add the wallpapers you would like to use in the format `jpg` to the folder `~/.hammerspoon/Spoons/EnhancedSpaces.spoon/wallpapers/`.
-Name the files after your mSpaces, for example, `1.jpg` or `e.jpg`.
-If you name one file `default.jpg`, this wallpaper will be used whenever there is an mSpace with no matching wallpaper.
+Name each file after the reflective mSpace, for example, `1.jpg` or `e.jpg`.
+If you name one file `default.jpg`, that wallpaper will be used whenever there is an mSpace with no pre-assigned wallpaper.

 ### Padding